Skip to main content

 To export mappings with ShareGate Migrate, see Export-MailboxMappings.

-You don't have to combine your mappings if you export your mailbox mappings with the PowerShell cmdlet.
+If you export your mailbox mappings with the PowerShell cmdlet, your mappings are combined automatically.

 If you want to create your own mapping file, you can export mailbox mappings with ShareGate Migrate to create a template and follow its formatting.